Harry Nathan, 1st Baron Nathan

-Harry Louis Nathan, 1st Baron Nathan, PC, TD, FBA, FSA (2 February 1889 – 23 October 1963) was a British Liberal politician who from 1934 onwards represented the Labour Party.
+Harry Louis Nathan, 1st Baron Nathan, PC, TD, FBA, FSA (2 February 1889 – 23 October 1963) was a British politician, who represented first the Liberal Party, and then from 1934 onwards the Labour Party.
 He served two London seats non-consecutively and while serving the second seat was elevated to the House of Lords (by the creation of his peerage); five years later he served in two positions consecutively as a government minister in the Attlee Ministry until 1948.

 Early life

 Nathan was born in London in 1889, son of Michael Henry Nathan, a fine art publisher and magistrate.
 Educated at St Paul's School, he became a solicitor and member of the firm of Herbert Oppenheimer, Nathan and Vandyk.
 He became honorary secretary of the Brady Working Lads' Club, the oldest and largest of the London Jewish Lads' Clubs (now JLGB).

 Nathan served in World War I, leaving with the rank of Major.
 He acted as honorary solicitor to the Zionist Organization which promoted the re-establishment of Israel.